Shelrothman/thisdegree/api/docs/notes.md

 <PRISMA = db | GQL = server>

+we are good with db setup....
+MOVE ON!!!

 <!--  TODO: eventually better iding... like add the id from the data base if there is one there already kind of thing for a movie
  * and then eventually for an actor as well
  ! yes so the db... will build as users play bc once they enter a movie, it will be fetched